The Unmapped ADHD Experience That Still Lacks Language

 Someone needs to map this pattern more clearly.

-Someone needs to articulate it clearly.
+Someone needs to articulate it carefully.

 Someone needs to validate the women living in it.